mtolan2023/VBA_Scripting/README.md

 CWRU Bootcamp Challenge for Module 2

 This repository contains:
-1. 3 Screenshots for each page of "Multiple_year_stock_data.xlsx" showing scripting running for each sheet in Worksheet.
+1. Screenshots for each page (3) of "Multiple_year_stock_data.xlsx" showing scrip running for each sheet.
 2. VBA Script file used to format data on worksheet.